PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry

-Finally, PsychiatryBench is curated from authoritative psychiatric textbooks and casebooks, aiming to provide comprehensive psychiatric reasoning and knowledge evaluation.
-It introduces eleven distinct QA tasks including diagnostic reasoning, treatment planning, sequential case analysis, and longitudinal follow-up covering more than 5,300 expert-annotated items.
+{In contrast to these existing efforts, our proposed benchmark, PsychiatryBench, represents a novel contribution that emphasizes clinically grounded, expert-validated evaluation.
+PsychiatryBench is curated from authoritative psychiatric textbooks and casebooks, aiming to provide comprehensive diagnostic reasoning and knowledge evaluation.
+It introduces eleven distinct QA tasks including diagnostic reasoning, treatment planning, sequential case analysis, and longitudinal follow-up covering more than 5,188 expert-annotated items.
 The benchmark relies on LLM-as-judge similarity scoring but is built on an expert-validated, broad knowledge base.
-By grounding its dataset exclusively in clinically validated sources (e.g., DSM-5-TR Clinical Cases, Stahl’s Essential Psychopharmacology), PsychiatryBench directly addresses the gaps left by prior efforts.
-In contrast to MentalBench-10, which emphasizes affective alignment, and PsychBench, which provides broad but synthetic coverage, our work offers a benchmark that is simultaneously clinically rigorous, multi-task, and extensible.
+By grounding its dataset exclusively in clinically validated sources (e.g., DSM-5-TR Clinical Cases, Stahl's Essential Psychopharmacology), PsychiatryBench directly addresses the gaps left by prior efforts.
+In contrast to MentalBench-10, which emphasizes affective alignment, and PsychBench, which provides broad but synthetic coverage, PsychiatryBench advances the field by offering a benchmark that is simultaneously clinically rigorous, multi-task, and extensible.}